An Epic Road Trip to Scotland

 Part 1 | Day 1 – 4

 Then, we considered a road trip to Scotland along the North Coast 500, AKA the NC500.
 Because it received so much media attention due to staycations, we decided to head to the lesser-known Argyll Coast instead.
-Given we’d planned a road trip to Scotland a year previously, there was only a little bit of tinkering required to properly nail the plan.
+Given we’d planned a road trip to Scotland a year earlier, only a little tinkering was needed to nail the plan.

 Day 1 | Sycamore Gap

 The first stop on our road trip to Scotland was not actually in Scotland.
-It was in England and was Sycamore Gap, Northumberland.
+It was in England, at Sycamore Gap in Northumberland.
 Do you recognise the tree?
 If not, you may remember the 1991 hit film ‘Robin Hood and the Prince of Thieves’.
 The film featured Kevin Costner and this sycamore tree.
 It’s now one of the most photographed trees in the United Kingdom.

-We left home in Shropshire at rush hour, which led to a journey lasting almost six hours.
+We left home in Shropshire at rush hour, and the journey lasted almost six hours.
 It should have taken us about four!
 We camped overnight in a little spot called Lambley Viaduct South Tyne Trail Car Park.
-Parking overnight can be a bit of a nightmare in the van, especially when it’s getting late.
-The app we use to find places is very hit or miss.
+Parking overnight in the van can be a bit of a nightmare, especially as it gets late.
+The app we use to find places is hit-or-miss.
 We use Park4 Night and Wild Camping apps.
 Do you have any you recommend with better odds?
-When we arrived at the car park we were relieved to see another couple of campers parked for the night.
+When we arrived at the car park, we were relieved to see another couple of campers parked for the night.

 Day 2 | Three Lochs Forest Drive

 The second stop on our road trip to Scotland was actually in Scotland!
-It was in Three Lochs Forest Drive, which is part of the Loch Lomond and The Trossachs National Park.
-If you’re planning to camp on your visit, be aware you need a permit to stay overnight.
-Permits are super cheap – £3.00 per night across the Camping Management Zones in the National Park.
-If you choose to stay in Three Lochs Forest Drive, you will have to pay a £2.00 vehicle access charge.
-This is because Three Lochs Forest Drive is owned by Forestry & Land Scotland and the fee goes towards the upkeep of the road.
+It was on Three Lochs Forest Drive, within Loch Lomond and The Trossachs National Park.
+If you’re planning to camp on your visit, be aware that you need a permit to stay overnight.
+Permits are super cheap – ยฃ3.00 per night across the Camping Management Zones in the National Park.
+If you choose to stay in Three Lochs Forest Drive, you will have to pay a ยฃ2.00 vehicle access charge.
+This is because Three Lochs Forest Drive is owned by Forestry & Land Scotland, and the fee funds the road’s upkeep.

-You can stay for up to 3 nights and can only book up to 4 weeks in advance.
-We booked exactly 4 weeks in advance and it had already started to book up.
+You can stay for up to 3 nights, and you can book only up to 4 weeks in advance.
+We booked exactly 4 weeks in advance, and it was already filling up.
 So, you might want to get on as early as you can to secure a place.
 There are loads of places to stay on the Three Lochs Forest Drive and in Loch Lomond.
 After doing a bit of research about the sites which were left, we chose to stay at Three Lochs Forest Drive Permit Area ‘E’.
 For more information and to book your permit, click HERE.

 You know the American films you’ve seen set in an idyllic location by a lake?
 Where people are wild swimming, canoeing and sitting around the campfire?
 Well, Three Lochs Forest Drive is the UK equivalent and is every bit as magical as you would want it to be.